 3.7.2 Daily Visitor, Accessibility, or Access Hang Tag permits must be placed on the rearview mirror so that the permit number faces out.
 In vehicles without suspended mirrors, place permit number side up on right hand (passenger) side of dashboard.
 Non-hanging permits are to be displayed on the right hand (passenger) side of dashboard.

 3.7.3 A violation of this section (Improper Display of Permit) may result in a fine.

 If a permit holder can return an identifiable portion, including the number of the permit, and the permit is registered to that individual, then he may receive a replacement free of charge.

 3.8.2 Charges for Replacement

-e.
-If a lost/stolen permit and/or gate card is found, it must be returned to Transportation and the processing fee will be refunded
+c.
+If a lost/stolen permit is found, it must be returned to Transportation and the processing fee shallbe refunded

-f.
-Displaying and/or possession of a lost/stolen permit or gate card will result in a fine, loss of parking privileges for up to one year, and the restitution cost of the permit, and/or gate card
+d.
+Displaying and/or possession of a lost/stolen permit shall result in a fine, loss of parking privileges for up to one year, and the restitution cost of the permit, and/or gate card

 3.9 Unlawful Transfer or Use on Unauthorized Vehicle